Mitch Garver Player Props: Rangers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The pitching staff for the Giants has a collective 8.6 K/9, which ranks 18th in the league.

-- The Giants have the seventh-ranked team ERA across all league pitching staffs (3.90).
+- The Giants have the ninth-ranked team ERA across all MLB pitching staffs (3.95).

-- The Giants allow the third-fewest home runs in baseball (121 total, one per game).
+- Giants pitchers combine to give up 122 home runs (one per game), the third-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.